kinosang/coord-php/README.md

-# coord-transform
+# coord-php

-A simple coord transformer between BD09, WGS84, GCJ02.
+A simple coord library with distance calculating and BD09-WGS84-GCJ02 transforming.

+Use case see the tests.